Texas Probate: An Overview

 • regular estate administration (also called "dependent" estate administration).

 Most Texas wills direct the executor to pursue independent administration, because it's quicker, simpler, and less expensive.
 The executor is, for the most part, able to act independently.
-Even if the will doesn't provide for independent administration (or there isn't a will at all), the executor or administrator can ask the court for authority to act as an independent executor if all beneficiaries agree.
+Even if the will doesn't provide for independent administration (or there isn't a will at all), the executor or administrator can ask the court for authority to act as an independent executor—but only if all beneficiaries agree.

 Independent administration means the executor:

 An independent executor still must publish notice to potential creditors and file an inventory of assets with the court.
 The executor must collect and safeguard estate assets until it's time to transfer them to their new owners.
+(Tex.
+Est. Code §§ 402.001, 403.051 (2024).)

-Although it's less common, executors can also request dependent administration, which entails greater court supervision of the probate process.
-If the estate is going through a dependent administration, the executor or personal representative can act for the estate only after obtaining a court order authorizing that particular act.
+If the estate is going through a dependent administration, the executor or personal representative generally can't act for the estate without obtaining a court order authorizing that particular act.
+(Tex.
+Est. Code §§ 351.051, 351.052 (2024).)

 Muniment of Title

 The "muniment of title" process is a relatively simple and inexpensive way to transfer estate assets when there's a will.
 It's essentially a probate shortcut.
-(Tex.
-Estates Code Ann. § 257.001.)
-It can be used when:

-• there is a valid will
+• there is a valid will, and

 The court doesn't appoint an executor or administrator.
 The person who requested probate as a muniment of title, however, is required to file an affidavit (sworn statement) with the court within six months, stating that the terms of the will have been carried out (or, if some terms haven't been carried out, which ones).
+(Tex.
+Est. Code § 257.103 (2024).)

 Small Estate Affidavits